hexronuspi/SiDi/README.md

 # SiDi
-Segmentation and Identification Data Lexer : A tokenizer for Neural Network text arithmetic
+A C++ based Tokenizer for Neural Arithmetic.